hayesrebecca/github-sublime-tutorial/README.md

 ## Contributing Authors

-- Nicole Martinez, with an easy brownie recipe for [recipe](recipe.txt)
+- Rebecca Hayes, with an easy Polish recipe for [Haluski](haluski.txt)